tatomyr/json-x-type/README.md

 }
 ```

-The first one contradicts the exclusive use of arrays for unions.
-while the second is less intuitive.
+The first form contradicts the exclusive use of arrays for unions, while the second is less intuitive.

 Another option is to use something in the middle: